Possessions of Muhammad

 The possessions of the Islamic prophet Muhammad are a group of his items and possessions such as weapons, armor and clothing, including those known with unique names.
 There is doubt about the attribution of these possessions to Muhammad, as many of them were lost during wars and tribulations.

 Weapons

 Swords

-Muhammad had nine swords: 2 through inheritance, 3 as booty, and some from being given as gifts.
-Eight of the nine swords of Muhammed are in the Topkapi Palace, Turkey.
+Muhammad had nine swords: 2 through inheritance, 3 from spoils of war, and the remaining were given as gifts.
+Eight of the nine swords of Muhammed are in the Topkapı Palace, Turkey.
 The 9th one is in Cairo, Egypt.

 However, only the "Dhu al-faqar" was proven in the authentic Sunnah of these swords.